chloeandisabel/pql/README.md

 Matching expressions can match the same stream of events multiple times - an expression's *cardinality* with respect to a stream is the number of distinct sets of events it matches in the stream.

-In the given example `ALL` will match once, selecting the all events all of the events with type 'PageViewed' and giving the expression a cardinality of one.
+In the given example `ALL` will match once, selecting all of the events with type 'PageViewed' and giving the expression a cardinality of one.

 The available cardinality operators are:

   - `ALL` matches one time selecting all of the events meeting the conditions
   - `EACH` matches once for each fact in the stream, selecting one fact w/ each match.
   - `NONE` - matches once and selects no events.
-It matches only if no events in the stream meet the given conditions.
+It matches only if no events in the
+  - `ANY` always matches once, whether or not any events in the stream meet the conditions.
+If any events do meet the conditions, it selects them, otherwise it selects no events. stream meet the given conditions.
   - `FIRST BY column` matches one time selecting the single event with the smallest value for 'column'
   - `FIRST n BY column` matches one time selecting n events with the smallest values for 'column'
   - `LAST BY column` matches one time selecting the single event with the largest value for 'column'